aurascoper/Biofilms/README.md

 ### reactor_decision_tree.R

-This R script can synthesize radiosympletic noise, which can be used to select a reactor model for energy or bioremediation.
+This R script can synthesize radiosympletic noise, which can be used to select a reactor model for bioenergy, particular biological product supplies, or bioremediation.
 It uses **radiated environments** and **decision tree analysis**.
 It can leverage the **thorium decay constant** and subcellular localization RNA data to model microbial fitness and metabolic activities under radiation stress.

 **Usage Optional**:
 1. Load the dataset (e.g., `subcellular_locations.tsv`).